nilskre/CommonPlayground/SoftwareRequirementsSpecification.md

 (n/a)

 #### 3.9.3 Software Interfaces
-The app will be runnable on Android 4.4 and higher.
-IOS won't be featured at the Moment.
+The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.

 #### 3.9.4 Communication Interfaces
 The Server and Hardware will communicate using the http protocol.